 The design of the saddle includes transition thinking and flexibility for how triathletes like to rack the bike.
 Both the “beak” and rear of the saddle allow for racking the bike using either end allowing you to leave your bike using either end.
 The rear “handle” seemed to give a very secure racking meaning low risk of returning to transition and finding your bike on the floor having been knocked by another competitor.
 This could be extremely valuable in race season.
 In terms of style it looks a cut above any standard kit and would not look out of place on even the most prestige bike.

 Would we recommend one?
 Certainly worth a trial for anyone struggling with the comfort on long rides and all triathletes looking for an edge when moving into the aero position.
 Well worth a look and a company who are a pleasure to work with.
+Over to you and we hope this review of the SMP4Bike triathlon saddle has been useful.

 About the author – Billy is the founder of Trivelo Bikes.
 A triathlete for the past 5 years and lover of all things bike…except hills.